kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 has_toc = true
 +++

-I'm at a Hilton at the time of writing this and I'm decently bored.
-Currently I'm downloading the latest version of RogueMaster (0.420.0) to my flipper as its currently crashing every time I open the NFC app.
-My dad tried out the app unlock feature for the first time today and based on playing with it it seems to take a proximity reading to detect if you are by your door but for a period of time (~20 sec) after getting that signal it allows you to unlock the door from across the room which I'm guessing means that its via a central server.
-The current plan is to install the root cert on my iphone and then try and intercept those api calls and see if we can manipulate them in any interesting ways.
-I'm also planning on liveblogging this which i've never tried before.
+I'm at a Hilton at the time of writing this, and I'm decently bored.
+Currently, I'm downloading the latest version of RogueMaster (0.420.0) to my flipper, as it is currently crashing every time I open the NFC app.
+My dad tried out the app unlock feature in the Hilton app for the first time today, which, as most new tech things, made me quite curious how it worked and whether I could break it.
+Based on playing with it, there seems to be a proximity reading (over Bluetooth?
+Perhaps a BLE beacon?) to detect if you are by your door but for a period of time (~20 sec) after getting that signal it allows you to unlock the door from across the room which I'm guessing means that it controls the locks via a central server.
+The current plan is to install the root cert (of mitmproxy) on my iPhone and then try and intercept those API calls and see if we can manipulate them in any interesting ways.
+I'm also planning on live blogging this, which I've never tried before.
+(I also wrote this whole article in vim ^_^)

 ## Connecting to Mitmproxy

-I'm connecting over wireguard so i'm firing up mitmproxy with `mitmweb --mode wireguard` on my laptop.
-Connecting via wireguard theoreticaly is pretty simple; all i need to do is to scan a qr code and connect.
-Unfortunetaly the hotel wifi seems to be oddly segemented and i can't access the wireguard server or ping my laptop from my phone.
+I'm connecting over WireGuard, so I fired up mitmproxy with `mitmweb --mode wireguard` on my laptop.
+Connecting via WireGuard theoretically is pretty simple; all I need to do is to scan a qr code and connect.
+Unfortunately, the hotel Wi-Fi seems to be oddly segmented, and I can't access the WireGuard server or ping my laptop from my phone.
 I'm going to try firing up a hot spot on my dad's phone and see if that allows me to talk to my phone.

-I messed with getting my laptop to connect to my dad's phone but it kept refusing for some reason.
-My next idea is to ngrok the wireguard tunnel which ended up failing because ngrok dosn't support udp.
-Finally after an embaressingly long time i realized that I could simply use ngrok tcp and the http proxy server instead.
-After installing the root certificate and trusting it in the iphone settings we were good to go!
+I messed with getting my laptop to connect to my dad's phone, but it kept refusing for some reason.
+My next idea is to ngrok the WireGuard tunnel, which ended up failing because ngrok doesn't support UDP.
+Finally, after an embarrassingly long time, I realized that I could simply use `ngrok tcp 8080` and the HTTP proxy server built into mitmproxy instead.
+After installing the root certificate and trusting it in the iPhone settings, we were good to go!

 ## Digging around in the Hilton Honors app

-First I had to download the app which required disabling the proxy as iOS seems to ignore certificate trust settings for the app store.
+First I had to download the app, which required disabling the proxy as iOS seems to ignore certificate trust settings for the app store.
 Enrollment happened via the `https://m.hilton.io/graphql/customer?operationName=createGuest&type=enroll` endpoint and was as follows:

 ```json
 {